The Home Assistant Configuration Menu Gets Another Reshuffle

 - /u/rklueber on Reddit

-To prepare you for what is coming, I have gone through the new configuration menu and compared it to the most recent stable release of Home Assistant Core.
-In the following screenshots, I have used light mode for Core 2022.5 and dark mode for Core 2022.4, so you can easily tell, which is which.
+To help you prepare for the upcoming changes, I've reviewed the new configuration menu and compared it to the latest stable release of Home Assistant Core.
+In the screenshots below, I've used light mode for Core 2022.5 and dark mode for Core 2022.4 to easily distinguish between the two versions.

-Previously, Home Assistant grouped zones with people.
-This made sense, insofar that we frequently use zones to track peoples whereabouts.
-However, the map can also be used by other devices and as such, logic dictates that zones should be grouped with areas, as they are both used similarly.
-Zones are for areas outside your smart home, such as the office and schools, and areas are for rooms inside your smart home.
+Previously, Home Assistant grouped zones with people, which made sense as zones are often used to track people’s locations.
+However, since the map can also be used by other devices, it is logical to group zones with areas.
+Zones represent areas outside your smart home, such as offices and schools, while areas are for rooms within your smart home.

-The most considerable change, and likely a sign of the direction the Home Assistant configuration menu is heading in, is found under system.
-Here we are not greeted by single screen or tabs, but instead we find a submenu.
-This submenu follows the same design language as the top-level menu, displaying large icons and allowing plenty of room for touch interfaces.
+The most significant change in the new configuration menu is found under system.
+Instead of a single screen or tabs, you now find a submenu.
+This submenu follows the same design language as the top-level menu, with large icons and ample space, making it touch-friendly.

-If you wondered where the configuration validator has gone, it is now found in the developer tools, alongside the option to reload YAML files.
+If you're looking for the configuration validator, it's now located in the developer tools, alongside the option to reload YAML files.

 A portrait photo oif Liam Alexander Colman, the author, creator, and owner of Home Assistant Guide wearing a suit.